 BACKPRESSURE & OUTGASSING:

-- ACN is less viscous than MeOH so will usually result in lower column and system back-pressures overall.
+- ACN is less viscous than MeOH ( 0.34 vs. 0.54 respectively) and if used alone will result in lower column and system back-pressures overall.
 Less gas will dissolve into ACN vs MeOH.
 Mixtures of ACN and Water will also exhibit an endothermic reaction (cooling the solution) which can trap gas inside the solution.
 If you pre-mix your mobile phase, let it rest for several minutes after preparation.

 - MeOH is more viscous than ACN alone.
-It also has an unusual property where a 50/50 mixture of MeOH and Water will result in a much higher system and column back pressure than either MeOH or Water alone will.
-The effect is very Gaussian with a peak pressure observed with a 50/50 mixture.
-An exothermic reaction also results from an initial mixture of the two solutions giving off some gas.
+It also has an unusual property where a 50/50 mixture of MeOH and Water will result in a much higher system and column back pressure than either MeOH or Water alone will (*ACN has a similar property, but the peak pressure occurs between 60-70%).
+The effect with methanol is very Gaussian with a peak pressure observed with a 50/50 mixture.
+An exothermic reaction results from an initial mixture of the two solutions (MeOH and Water) releasing some gas.
 When preparing solutions it is best to allow the solution to rest for a few minutes to out-gass before topping off or using in the HPLC system.

 I hope that this short discussion about some of the differences between these two popular HPLC solvents will aid you in developing better quality HPLC and LC-MS methods.

 Reference: Table of HPLC Solvent Properties